okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 1. `data/YYYY-MM-DD-companies.xz`: Dataset with suppliers info containing all the fields offered in the [Federal Revenue alternative API](http://receitaws.com.br) and complemented with geolocation (latitude and longitude) gathered from Google Maps.
 1. `data/YYYY-MM-DD-congressperson_relatives.xz` contains data on the relatives of congresspeople and the nature of their relationship.
 1. `data/YYYY-MM-DD-congressperson_relatives_raw.xz` also contains data on the relatives of congresspeople, but is only created if `src/get_family_names.py` fails to handle some names.
-1. `data/YYYY-MM-DD-sex-place-distances` contains data from the closest sex related place (cat houses, night clubs, massage parlours etc.) to each company (including distance in meters).
+1. `data/YYYY-MM-DD-sex-place-distances` contains data from the closest sex related place (cat houses, night clubs, massage parlours etc.) to each company (including distance in meters) — this dataset is just a sample (check [this notebook](develop/2017-04-21-cuducos-explore-sex-places-dataset.ipynb) for details).

 ## Four moments